 If you leave Starbucks and any related company, you can choose to leave your money in your Future Roast 401(k) account if your account balance is more than \$1,000.
-However, you must begin receiving your required minimum distributions (RMDs) no later than April 1 of the calendar year following (a) the calendar year you attain age 72, or (b) if later, the calendar year you leave Starbucks and any related company.
-You may roll over your account balances to a Roth IRA to avoid required minimum distributions of those amounts.
+However, you must begin receiving your required minimum distributions (RMDs) no later than April 1 of the calendar year following (a) the calendar year you attain age 73, or (b) if later, the calendar year you leave Starbucks and any related company.
+RMD age will increase to age 75 for participants who turn 74 after Dec.
+31, 2032.
+You may roll over your account balances (pre-tax and Roth after-tax) to a Roth IRA to avoid required minimum distributions will be subject to tax for the year of the rollover.
+In addition, for 2024 and later years, required minimum distribution will no longer be required from designated Roth accounts within qualified retirement plans including the Future Roast 401(k) plan.